Network

 • Steal sensitive data

-Why Verification Codes Are So Powerful
+Why Verification Codes Are So Valuable

 Verification codes, also known as one time passwords or OTPs, are part of two factor authentication.